MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 ### Data scientists are not software engineers and neither is Cursor

+Data scientists focus on building algorithms, not on complete systems.

 ## Roll out recommendations

 ### Initial briefing and on-going communications